Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/NodesApi.md

 Update file content

-Updates the content of the node with identifier **nodeId**.\n\nThe request body for this endpoint can be any text or binary stream.
-The Content-Type header should be set\ncorrectly for the type of content being updated.
-The Content-Type header is used to set the mimetype in the repository.\n\nThe **majorVersion** and **comment** parameters can be used to control versioning behaviour.
-If the content is versionable,\na new minor version is created by default.\n\n**Note:** This API method accepts any content type, but for testing with this tool text based content can be provided.\nThis is because the OpenAPI Specification does not allow a wildcard to be provided or the ability for\ntooling to accept an arbitary file.\n
+Updates the content of the node with identifier **nodeId**.

+The request body for this endpoint can be any text or binary stream.
+The Content-Type header should be set correctly for the type of content being updated.
+The Content-Type header is used to set the mimetype in the repository.

+The **majorVersion** and **comment** parameters can be used to control versioning behaviour.
+If the content is versionable, a new minor version is created by default.

+**Note:** This API method accepts any content type, but for testing with this tool text based content can be provided.
+This is because the OpenAPI Specification does not allow a wildcard to be provided or the ability for tooling to accept an arbitary file.

 ### Example
 ```javascript